ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Added cover art from the [OPL Manager Art DB backups](https://oplmanager.com/site/index.php?backups).
 Artwork for PS2 games is now displayed in OPL/NHDDL
 - Added homebrew support to the `03-Game-Installer.sh` script. `ELF` files placed in the local `games/APPS` folder on your PC will be installed and will appear in the Game Channel in PSBBN and the Apps tab in OPL
 - Apps now support Game ID for both the the Pixel FX Retro GEM and MemCard Pro/SD2PSX
+- Added support for the [Save Application System (SAS)](https://ps2wiki.github.io/sas-apps-archive/). `PSU` files can now also be placed in the local `games/APPS` folder on your PC and will be installed by the `03-Game-Installer.sh` script.

 ## New installation scripts